centreon/centreon-documentation/versioned_docs/version-23.10/monitoring/basic-objects/hosts.md

 * The **Name** field defines the host name that will be used by the Monitoring Engine.
 The following characters are not authorized: `~!$%^&|'"<>?,()=*{}` and spaces.
 * The **Alias** is another name for the host, spaces and characters unauthorized in the name are allowed here.
 You may also use the alias to look up the host using the Name search bar.
 * The **Address** field defines the IP address or DNS name of the host.
-The **Resolve** tests the domain name by questioning the DNS server configured on the central server.
+The **Resolve** button tests the domain name by questioning the DNS server configured on the central server.
 If given a DNS name, the Resolve button will also replace the text with the matching IP address.
 * The **SNMP Community & Version** fields contain the name of the community and the SNMP version.
-* The **Monitoring server** field indicates whether Central, a poller or a remote server will be charged with monitoring this host.
+* The **Monitoring server** field indicates which one amongst Central, a poller or a remote server will be charged with monitoring this host.
 * The **Timezone** field indicates the time zone location of the host.
 * The **Templates** field enables us to associate one or more host templates with this object to quickly configure it.